10 Types of Healthcare Data: The Complete Guide for 2026

 • Enhance Internal Data: Pair survey findings with EHR and claims data to uncover deeper trends and improve outreach strategies.

-By integrating health surveys into your strategy, you gain more than just numbers—you gain perspective.
+By integrating health surveys into your strategy, you gain more than just numbers.
+You also gain perspective.
 You start to understand not only who your patients are, but how they live, what stands in their way, and how your care can meet them where they are.

 6. Clinical Trial Data